-Uncertain future for Southampton's Hobbit pub - BBC News
+Uncertain future for Hobbit pub

 Sir Ian, who plays Gandalf in the Lord Of The Rings films, described the film company's actions as "unnecessary pettiness" and Fry said it was "self-defeating bullying".

-Ms Morris said the pub was still in discussions to conclude an agreement over the copyright issues.
+Ms Roberts said the pub was still in discussions to conclude an agreement over the copyright issues.